About BARC

 Core Researcher

 PhD from Aarhus University, 2002.
-Was a faculty member at IT University of Copenhagen for 18 years, and has been a professor at Copenhagen University since 2020.
-He has led several research projects, including an ERC Consolidator Grant (2014-19) on Scalable Similarity Search.
-His research interests include randomized algorithms for large-scale, possibly high-dimensional data and differential privacy.
-Rasmus has given keynotes conferences in experimental algorithms, database theory, pattern matching, similarity search, knowledge discovery, and algorithms theory.
-A well-known result of his research is the cuckoo hashing algorithm.
+Faculty member at IT University of Copenhagen 2002-2020 is now a professor at Copenhagen University.
+He has led several research projects, including an ERC Consolidator Grant (2014-2019) and is a Novo Nordisk Fonden Distinguished Investigator.
+His research interests include randomized algorithms for large-scale data, machine learning, and differential privacy.
+Well-known results of his research are the cuckoo hashing and the tensorsketch algorithms.

 website